-Click the right mouse button over an icon and a context menu will appear with some important functions for the window it represents.
-If you choose one function from the menu, the result will be just as if you have chosen that option for the window itself.
+Click the right mouse button over an icon and a context menu will appear with the selection of available functions for the window it represents.
+If you choose one function from the menu, the result will be just as if you have chosen that option from the window itself.

 Operations on multiple windows

 After you select any number of icons, you will be able to perform some of the available actions on all of them (if they all support the function).
 The fastest way to do so is to open a context menu in the empty part of the Control Window.
-It will show you various applicable functions which can be performed on all currently selected windows.
+It will show you the selection of applicable functions which can be performed on all currently selected windows.